jacebenson/cedar/docs/docs/typescript/strict-mode.md

 # TypeScript Strict Mode

 Looks like you're ready to level up your TypeScript game!
-Redwood supports [strict mode](https://www.typescriptlang.org/docs/handbook/2/basic-types.html#strictness), but doesn't enable it by default.
+Cedar supports [strict mode](https://www.typescriptlang.org/docs/handbook/2/basic-types.html#strictness), but doesn't enable it by default.
 While strict mode gives you a lot more safety, it makes your code a bit more verbose and requires you to make small manual changes if you use the generators.

 ## Enabling strict mode